department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers.md

 ### Can I get benefits through the Program of Comprehensive Assistance to Family Caregivers?
 You’ll qualify for this program based on your Veteran’s qualifications.
 You may qualify if your Veteran:

-- Has a serious injury–including traumatic brain injury, psychological trauma, or other mental disorder–that was caused or made worse by their active-duty service on or after September 11, 2001, **and**
+- Has a serious injury—including traumatic brain injury, psychological trauma, or other mental disorder—that was caused or made worse by their active-duty service on or after September 11, 2001, **and**
 - Needs personal care services because they can’t perform one or more activities of daily living, **and/or**
 - Needs supervision or protection based on symptoms or lasting neurological damage or injury